jmunich/Edudata_CR/README.md

 # Edudata_CR
-Shared repository for materials to work with education data from the Czech republic
+Shared repository for materials useful in work with education data from the Czech republic

 **redizo_zuj_obec.csv** links red_izo with zuj and obec (matching schools to regions)